jacobhamblin/unscramble/README.md

 ## Features

-* Select a difficulty, which increases or decreases the length of the words.
+* Select a difficulty, which increases or decreases the length of the words returned from wordnik API.
 * Type to reorder the word.
 * 60 second timer to guess 10 words.
 * Score calculated by difficulty, words completed and full completion bonus.